18F/hub/_pages/qa/it-service.md

 ---
 # {{ page.title }}

-* For the "Supervisor" dropdown, choose Ric Miller, most easily findable by typing `richard.l.miller`.
-Note, `Richard L.`, not `Richard I`.
+* For the "Supervisor" dropdown, choose Patrick Bateman, most easily findable by typing `patrick.bateman`.
 He'll respond to any supervisor signoffs quickly.